School and Academy Complaints

 Once the school's complaints procedure has been exhausted, complainants also have the right to appeal to the Secretary of State if they are not satisfied with the way the school has dealt with their complaint.
 However, the Secretary of State is only able to intervene in particular circumstances; specifically, where there has been a breach of a statutory duty or where the Governing Board / Trust has acted unreasonably with regard to the exercise of its power.
 He / she must be satisfied that a decision is unreasonable in the sense that no reasonable Governing Board / Trust acting with due regard to its statutory responsibilities would have reached that decision.

 You may if you wish, complain to Ofsted, please see here for further information.

-Complaints about Academies
+Complaints about academies

-Academies are required to have a published procedure for dealing with complaints by parents or pupils, which must be made available on request.
-This procedure must provide for complaints to be managed within clear timescales.
-The Cheshire East model complaints procedure for schools may also be adopted by academies.
+Due to their Trust status, the academy complaints procedure differs slightly, from that of other schools.
+Academies are required to have a published procedure for dealing with complaints by parents or stakeholders, which must be made available on request.